reemstk/reemstk.github.io/pages/about.md

 <h1 class="mx-auto" style="font-family:Courgette;">{{ page.title }}</h1>

-An erstwhile proud Full Stack Engineer who transitioned into a Product Manager!
+An erstwhile Full Stack Engineer who transitioned into a Product Manager!

 *This is an example of code*